 Well-written paragraphs are incredibly powerful.
 These paragraphs can stand on their own.
 I always try to write in a modular way.
-I’m regularly moving paragraphs around if I think they fit better somewhere else in the article.
+That’s because, I’m regularly moving paragraphs around if I think they fit better somewhere else in the article.
 It makes editing and changing the structure of a story so much easier.

 Good writers give every paragraph a stand-out first sentence, these are known as core sentences.
 These sentences raise one question or concept per paragraph.
-Someone who scans the article by reading the first sentence of every paragraph will get the gist of it and can choose to read the rest of the paragraph or not.
+So, someone who scans the article by reading the first sentence of every paragraph will get the gist of it and can choose to read the rest of the paragraph or not.
 Of course, the rest of the paragraph is spent answering or supporting that question or concept.

 It’s all blocks these days anyways

 On the web, there is a movement towards block-based content.
-Google uses whole paragraphs from articles to answers questions in the search results with featured snippets or answer boxes.
+Today, Google uses whole paragraphs from articles to answers questions in the search results with featured snippets or answer boxes.
 The voice search revolution is powered by paragraph-based content.
 Even our beloved WordPress CMS will move to a block-based new editor called Gutenberg.
 These blocks are self-contained pieces of content that search engines are going to enjoy gobbling up.
-We can even give these blocks the structured data needed to let search engines know exactly what content is in that block.
+What’s more, we can give these blocks the structured data needed to let search engines know exactly what content is in that block.
 Blocks are it — another reason you need to write better paragraphs.

 Something else is going on: a lot of content out there is written specifically to answer questions based on user intent.
-Google is also showing much more questions and answers right away in the search results.
+In addition, Google is showing much more questions and answers right away in the search results.
 That’s why it makes a lot of sense to structure your questions and answers in such a way that is easy to digest for both readers and search engines.
 This also supports the inverted pyramid theory.
-If you want to answer a specific question, do that right beneath that question.
+So, if you want to answer a specific question, do that right beneath that question.
 Don’t obfuscate it.
 Keep it upfront.
 You can answer supporting questions or give a more elaborate answer further down the text.
 If you have data supporting your answer, please present it.